 Synectics has developed and delivered a site security solution to one of the world’s largest natural gas projects, and the single biggest resource development in Australia’s history.

 Chevron needed a solution for the Gorgon Project that would cover a vast and geographically diverse area, with the ability to monitor, manage, and protect the plant and facilities.

 A subsea gas gathering system and pipelines deliver gas from the Gorgon and Jansz-lo gas fields to a three-train, 15.6 million ton per annum (MTPA) Liquified Natural Gas (LNG) processing plant on Barrow Island.
 The project also includes a domestic gas plant with the capacity to supply 300 terajoules of gas per day.

 Barrow Island has been a Class A nature reserve since 1910, located 60km off the northwest coast of Western Australia, and is an internationally important conservation estate.

 Synectics supplied over 230 COEX camera stations including hazardous area and safe area TriMode PTZs to protect the site in terms of process monitoring, safety monitoring, and security.
 These camera stations are located in the materials offloading facility, jetty, LNG plant, utilities area, and on the mainland.

-Synectics TriMode PTZ camera stations were specified to meet stringent capability requirements, including heat emission and temperature change detection, full functionality in no / low light conditions, and guaranteed image capture at extreme temperatures.
+The Synectics TriMode PTZ camera stations were specified to meet stringent capability requirements, including heat emission and temperature change detection, full functionality in no-/low-light conditions, and guaranteed image capture at extreme temperatures.